-The registry of Insurance Companies in Samoa is kept and maintained by the Central Bank of Samoa (CBS) under the new Insurance Act 2007 which outlines licensing requirements including mandatory deposit for brokers and agents of SAT\$50,000 and insurers of SAT\$100,000.
+The registry of Insurance Companies in Samoa is kept and maintained by the Central Bank of Samoa (CBS) under the Insurance Act 2007 which outlines licensing requirements including mandatory deposit for brokers and agents of SAT\$50,000 and insurers of SAT\$100,000.
 The Act does not contravene market access or national treatment principles.
-For more information on matters relating to Insurance contact the Governor, Central Bank of Samoa - Private Bag, Apia, Samoa; Telephone: (685) 34100, Fax: (685) 20293; E-mail: cbs@lesamoa.net, Website: www.cbs.gov.ws.
-The following is a list of three Insurance Companies currently operating in Samoa.
+For more information on matters relating to Insurance contact the Governor, Central Bank of Samoa - Private Bag, Apia, Samoa; Telephone: (685) 34100, Fax: (685) 20293; E-mail: centralbank@cbs.gov.ws.
+Website: www.cbs.gov.ws.
+The following are the four general Insurance Companies currently operating in Samoa.